what does it mean when a fish has red eyes?

 Injuries are one of the most common causes of red eyes in angelfish.
 Manhandling is common, especially when purchasing from unreputable breeders who don’t take much care when touching the fish.

-Similarly, angelfish that fight sometimes attack each other’s eyes.
+Similarly, angelfish people who fight sometimes attack each other’s eyes.
 In severe injuries, blood accumulates in the eye, causing red specks or bloodshot eyes where the blood vessels have ruptured.

 Viral Hemorrhagic Septicaemia

 Viral hemorrhagic septicemia (VHS) is a severe condition that’s highly infectious and often fatal.
-It affects a variety of fish species, includes angelfish.
+It affects a variety of fish species, including angelfish.

 Some angelfish won’t show any signs of illness at all.
 However, they can spread the disease and infect other fish.
-If all fish in the tank catch the disease, it’s likely they’ll all die.
+If all fish in the tank catch the disease, they’ll likely die.

-Outbreaks of viral hemorrhagic septicemia occur mostly in the spring.
+Outbreaks of viral hemorrhagic septicemia occur mainly in the spring.
 Water temperatures in this season drop below 59°F. VHS deaths don’t commonly happen when the water’s temperature is above 64°F.

-If VHS causes your angelfish’s red eyes, quarantine it from the rest of your fish before it infects them too.
+If VHS causes your angelfish’s red eyes, quarantine it from the rest of your fish before it infects them.
 Drain the tank and give it, and everything inside it, a thorough clean to remove traces of the infection.

 Do Albino Angelfish Have Red Eyes?